CAPDGroup/CAPD_example_standard/README.md

 ### Source code organization

 Source files of the example are placed in `src` directory, with the entry point located in `main.cpp` file.
 In order to extend your project with multiple source files, no changes in `CMakeLists.txt` file are needed.
 You just put your source files directly into `src` folder and CMake build system will find them automatically.
-In order to rebuild your application after introducing changes into the code, it is necessary to call `make` in `build` directory only.
+In order to rebuild your application after introducing changes into the code, it is only necessary to call `make` in `build` directory.